pantheon-systems/documentation/source/content/guides/drupal-9-migration/03-upgrade-to-d9.md

 - have Composer manage those dependencies in the new site instead.

-Note that since you are effectively migrating your site using these upgrade steps, the new site will not maintain your existing commit history.
+Note that since you are effectively migrating your site using these upgrade steps, the new site will not maintain your site's existing commit history.

 <Alert title="Multidev Required" type="danger">